-2nd LIEUTENANT STANLEY NOEL WITTING, 2nd BATTALION ROYAL MARINE LIGHT INFANTRY.
+2nd LIEUTENANT STANLEY NEWSON WITTING, 2nd BATTALION ROYAL MARINE LIGHT INFANTRY.
 KILLED IN ACTION 22nd MARCH 1918 AGED 21 YEARS.

-2nd LIEUTENANT STANLEY NOEL WITTING, 2nd BATTALION ROYAL MARINE LIGHT INFANTRY.
+2nd LIEUTENANT STANLEY NEWSON WITTING, 2nd BATTALION ROYAL MARINE LIGHT INFANTRY.
 KILLED IN ACTION 22nd MARCH 1918 AGED 21 YEARS.

 Stanley Witting was born on 29th August 1897 in the Potternewton area of Leeds, the youngest of two sons born to cloth merchant Charles Witting and his wife Emily.
 The family moved to Scarborough where Stanley was educated at the local Grammar School before coming to Ilkley just before the First World War where they lived in a house called Shenley on Westville Road.